SYalouz/QuantNBody/README.md

  ## Support

 If you are having issues, please let us know by posting the issue on our Github issue tracker.

+## Citing QuantNBody

+If you use the package for a scientific production, please cite our reference paper :

+Yalouz et al., (2022).
+QuantNBody: a Python package for quantum chemistry and physics to build and manipulate many-body operators and wave functions..
+Journal of Open Source Software, 7(80), 4759, https://doi.org/10.21105/joss.04759